 • Acid foods and drinks also damage the enamel to a great extent.
 Taking too much soda, colas, and spicy foods will lead to teeth sensitivity.

-• Gum disease and exposed root of the tooth are also a leading cause of sensitivity.
+• Gum disease and exposed roots of the tooth are also leading causes of sensitivity.

 • Fractured teeth fillings, broken tooth restoration, and worn-out fillings can also lead to tooth sensitivity.